 The heart surgeries we perform include:

-Atrial and Ventricular septal defects - An atrial septal defect is an opening in the wall which divides the upper chambers of the heart.
-This opening allows extra blood to go to the lungs and therefore may increase how hard your heart has to work.
-A ventricular septal defect is an opening in the wall between the lower chambers of the heart.
-Defects may be stitched together or a synthetic patch may be used to close the opening.
+Atrial and ventricular septal defects: An atrial septal defect is an opening in the wall of the heart which divides the upper chambers of the heart.
+A ventricular septal defect is an opening in the wall of the heart between the lower chambers of the heart.
+These defects may be closed using stitches or a synthetic patch.

 Our cardiothoracic surgery team includes intensive care specialists, cardiothoracic surgeons, cardiothoracic anaesthetists, specialised nurses and allied health.